Trial of the Six: Coup

-Trial
+Trial and verdicts

-On October 12, 1922, the junta constituted an "extraordinary military tribunal", which convened on October 31 and carried out a two-week-long trial in which the five most senior members of the overthrown administration (Dimitrios Gounaris, Georgios Baltatzis (el), Nikolaos Stratos, Nikolaos Theotokis (el), and Petros Protopapadakis) and General Georgios Hatzianestis (last commander-in-chief of the Asia Minor campaign) were tried for high treason, convicted, and sentenced to death.
-They were executed a few hours after the verdict was handed down, and before its publication on November 28, 1922 (November 15 on the "old style" Greek calendar in use at the time).
-According to the decision, the six with their support for the return of exiled Constantine to the throne and with their decisions during the war against Kemal, damaged the national interests and strained the relations with the Allies, leading the country to the defeat.
-The decision was previously taken to the office of Plastiras, "leader of the revolution" to sign.
-When the decision was published it started with "In the name of the King of Greeks George II".
+On 25 October 1922 (12 October on the "old style" Greek calendar in use at the time), the junta constituted an "extraordinary military tribunal", which convened on 13 November (31 October) in the then parliament building and carried out a 15 day trial in which the five most senior members of the overthrown administration (Dimitrios Gounaris, Georgios Baltatzis (el), Nikolaos Stratos, Nikolaos Theotokis (el), and Petros Protopapadakis) and General Georgios Hatzianestis (last commander-in-chief of the Asia Minor campaign) were tried for high treason, convicted, and sentenced to death.
+They were executed a few hours after the verdict was handed down and before its publication on 28 November 1922 (15 November).
+The excusions occurred at Goudi, a suburb of Athens.
+According to the decision, the six, with their support for the return of exiled Constantine to the throne and with their decisions during the war against Kemal, damaged the national interests and strained the relations with the Allies, leading the country to the defeat.
+The decision was previously taken to the office of Plastiras, "leader of the revolution," to sign.
+When the decision was published, it started with "In the name of the King of Hellenes George II".